 M. Ruckenbauer, B. Sellner, F. Plasser, J.J.
 Szymczak (University of Vienna)

 COLUMBUS can be obtained free of charge.
-Fill out the COLUMBUS and DALTON registration forms and return them to:
+Fill out the COLUMBUS registration form and send a scanned copy to Hans Lischka.

-After having received the registration forms you will get a temporary account for transferring the programs.
-We will also keep you informed on further program developments and new releases.
+After having received the registration forms you will get access to our sftp server for transferring the programs.

 Depending on the functionality of COLUMBUS you are using, the following references should be included when citing COLUMBUS:

-In case of questions or problems please use the COLUMBUS mailing list and we will try to get back to you as soon as possible.
+In case of questions or problems please contact the COLUMBUS mailing list if you want to reach more people with your question and/or if you want to look into the COLUMBUS Archives.
 However, there is no official support to COLUMBUS as it is not a commercial product.
-Alternatively contact Hans Lischka or Ron Shepard for information and support.
+Alternatively contact Hans Lischka, Ron Shepard, Thomas Müller or Felix Plasser for information and support.
 We will try to help users and to find and remove reported bugs in following releases of COLUMBUS.